VainF/Isomorphic-Pruning/README.md

 ## Known Issues

-ConvNext models in our paper were finetuned using the [official implementation](https://github.com/facebookresearch/ConvNeXt).
+The ConvNext models in our paper were finetuned using the [official implementation](https://github.com/facebookresearch/ConvNeXt).
 We are working to transfer it to the new train.py in this repo.

 ## Acknowledgement